DataDog/documentation/content/tagging/_index.md

 ## How To Use

-A few best practices on tags:
+Tagging restrictions, requirements, and suggestions:

-1. Tags must **start with a letter**, and after that may contain:
+1. Tags must **start with a letter** and after that may contain the characters listed below.
+Other special characters are converted to underscores. **Note**: A tag cannot end with a colon, for example `tag:`

     * Alphanumerics
     * Underscores